 Do gender stereotypes play a role in the way we approach the digital tools we use more?
+This question requires further analysis and dialogue with our students.

 As for the age, we probably expected the following result: the seniors (45-54 and those aged more than 55) were more suspicious relating the tools used (av.sc.
 50.5 and 48.4 respectively).
 The under 25 people evaluated more positively (av.sc 59.25).
 In the middle, young people to middle aged (av.sc.
 54.6 and 54.8).